aws/aws-cli/awscli/examples/ecs/describe-clusters.rst

 **To describe a cluster**

-This example command provides a description of the specified cluster in your default region.
+The following example shows how to describe a cluster.

 Command::